debitoor/dot-prop-immutable/README.md

 	npm install dot-prop-immutable

 In this implementation the setter does not mutate the input object but returns a new object.
-For efficiency the returned object is not a deep clone of the original, but a shallow copy of the objects in the mutated patch and will reuse the rest.
+For efficiency the returned object is not a deep clone of the original, but a shallow copy of the objects in the mutated path.

+It is also possible to index into array where the special index $end refers to the last element of the array.

 ## Usage